Irish Soda Scones

 8

 Easier than soda bread and even more delicious, our Irish soda scones are a perfect St. Patrick's Day food.
-You just need one bowl and 20 minutes to make them (plus 20 minutes to bake).
-They’re leavened with buttermilk, baking soda, and baking powder so they get a nice rise.
-Then, they're studded with currants and caraway seeds.
+You need just one bowl and 20 minutes to make them (plus 20 minutes to bake).
+They’re leavened with buttermilk, baking soda, and baking powder so they get a nice rise, and they're studded with currants and caraway seeds for flavor.
 A simple glaze of confectioners’ sugar, whole milk, and orange zest takes them over the top.
 Enjoy them for breakfast, brunch, or with a cup of tea in the afternoon.
 They'll go fast at any St. Patrick’s Day party.

 irish-soda-scones-103284800